martinring/thesis/src/5-Partitioning.md

 configuration parameters which rarely change.
 Obviously, such considerations can easily be integrated into the proposed analysis e.g. by adding a *weight* to the variables such that instantiating some variables (which do not change often) is favourable to instantiating others (which do change often).
-In addition to further increase the usefulness of the results, the induced state-space of variables should be taken into account, not only considering it's possible values but also the variables that it directly affects.
-This again, can be easily integrated with weights.
+[In addition to further increase the usefulness of the results, the induced state-space of variables should be taken into account, not only considering it's possible values but also the variables that it directly affects.
+This again, can be easily integrated with weights.]{.added}

 With regard to related work, we need to take a look at the decision heuristics implemented by contemporary SAT- or SMT-solvers, since a lot of effort and